-It made me question if you can only do what you love if you are already from a wealthy background?
+It made me question if you can only do what you love if you are already from a wealthy background.
 Because I love COMEDY.
-I work hard and I’m waiting for that lucky break (come on Disney!!) and until that comes I need you to pay up, on time, as this is my job now.
+I work hard and I’m waiting for that lucky break (come on Disney!!).
+Until that comes I need you to pay up, on time, as this is my job now.

 Maybe the venues, the promoters, maybe someone else should take a little of the risk?
-So it’s not just the comics, who no matter how well they are doing, seem to be sat drinking tap water wondering how they can cover the cost of the next festival?
+So it’s not just the comics, who no matter how well they are doing, seem to be sitting drinking tap water wondering how they can cover the cost of the next festival.

 I’d love to do my dream job for a fair wage.
 I’m not a greedy man.
 I’d love to be on £20k a year for the hours I work, but I can only do it if you do fair business.

-I really begrudge it, and it’s not the way the industry should work and it makes me have a little cry when I have just paid a Fringe bill that would house a family of four in Denton (my hood) for six months.
+I really begrudge it, and it’s not the way the industry should work.
+It makes me have a little cry when I have just paid a Fringe bill that would house a family of four in Denton (my hood) for six months.
 It seems wrong.
 And I’m not enough of a self-obsessed artiste/bellend to not think about those things.